How to Make a User Flow Diagram

 You can’t give directions if you don’t know what the destination is.
 Similarly, you can’t create a user flow unless you determine where you want your users to end up —and more importantly, what your users want from your app or website.

 You’re likely aware of your company’s objective, which could include convincing users to purchase a product, sign up for a newsletter, download a piece of gated content, etc.—but it might be less clear what users come to your site hoping to achieve.

 If you haven’t already, create a customer journey map to give your company a shared vision of what the customer experience should be.
 It visualizes how a customer feels at different stages of their journey and what touchpoints they might encounter.
-Customer journey maps will uncover how your users are entering your site, what they’re doing once they’re leaving your site, and what they’re doing on your site.
+Customer journey mapping software will uncover how your users are entering your site, what they’re doing once they’re leaving your site, and what they’re doing on your site.